giomarini/WNV_spring_Europe/README.md

-Script and files to reproduce the analysis presented in XXX.
+Script and files to reproduce the analysis presented in "Spring temperature shapes West Nile virus transmission in Europe" (https://doi.org/10.1016/j.actatropica.2020.105796).

 Files: